Command-Line Interface

 streamlink -p mpv --title "{author} - {category} - {title}" <URL> [STREAM]

-Write stream data to FILENAME instead of playing it.
+Write stream data to FILENAME instead of playing it in the --player.
 If FILENAME is set to - (dash), then the stream data will be written to stdout, similar to the --stdout argument.

 Please see the "Metadata variables" section of Streamlink's CLI documentation for all available metadata variables, as well as the "Plugins" section for the list of metadata variables defined in each plugin.